Hideki Naganuma: 1998–2008: Work with Sega

 Naganuma sent demo tapes to Sega in 1998.
 His application was accepted, with voice editing for Shoujo Kakumei Utena: Itsuka Kakumei Sareru Monogatari and composition for Hip Jog Jog being among his first works with the company, the latter of which he worked with senior composer Kenichi Tokoi.

 In 2000, he served as the lead composer for Jet Set Radio, serving as his breakthrough work.
 He took inspiration from big beat music for the game.
 He would go on to compose for its sequel Jet Set Radio Future in 2002, along with Ollie King in 2003, also developed by Smilebit.
-In 2005, he composed a large portion of Sonic Rushs soundtrack, of which he was later nominated at the Golden Joystick Awards for Soundtrack of the Year.
+In 2005, he composed a large portion of Sonic Rushs soundtrack, for which he was later nominated at the Golden Joystick Awards for Soundtrack of the Year.
 The following year, he was responsible for music supervision and composing two tracks for the anime adaption of Air Gear, itself being influenced by Jet Set Radio.
 For contractual reasons, he used the "skankfunk" alias as he was still employed at Sega at the time, while Air Gear had nothing to do with Sega.
 He also created a remix of "Fuusen Gum" for the anime Gintama, but similarly was not credited at the time.

 During his later years with Sega, Naganuma was part of Yakuzas team, where his role was mostly limited to voice editing and producing sound effects.
 The boss of its team did not allow him to work on the soundtrack of Sonic Rush Adventure.
 Following his work on Ryū ga Gotoku Kenzan! in 2008, he left Sega to become a freelance composer.
 He has continued to work on Sega games under his "skankfunk" alias, including Kurohyō: Ryū ga Gotoku Shinshō and Super Monkey Ball 3D.